falcon4ever/KMM-demos/DecomposeKmmNavigationSample/README.md

 * Tab B, C shows an example how you can return a value back to the previous screen

 ## Build env
-This demo was created using Android Studio Arctic Fox 2020.3.1 / XCode 12.4
+This demo was created using Android Studio Bumblebee 2021.1.1 Beta 1 / XCode 13.1

 ## Demo